techequitytraining/gcp-project-blueprints/Data_Workflow_Framework.md

 ## Getting Started

 - **Initial Setup:** Once deployed, a storage bucket is created for workflow execution.
 Access to non-public input files requires configuration of the Service Account.
-- **Accessing the Server:** SSH access to the Nextflow server is provided, with detailed instructions for initial login and troubleshooting.
+- **Accessing the Server:** Secure Shell access to the Nextflow server is provided, with detailed instructions for initial login and troubleshooting.
 - **Workflow Execution:** Examples are provided to test the deployment with both Life Sciences API and Batch API, ensuring a smooth start with the framework.

 ## Additional Information